secretGeek/today-i-learned-staging/concepts/all_models_are_wrong.md

 (Never listen to anyone who gives you advice, particularly me.
 (See also [Paradox](https://wiki.secretgeek.net/paradox)))

+## A Question

+All models are wrong -- some are useful.

+But who owns the models?
+Who chooses the models?
+Who filters the models?

+The question is:

+> If all models are wrong, but some are useful, who are they useful for?

 ## References

 - [James Clear on 'All Models are Wrong'](https://jamesclear.com/all-models-are-wrong)